 Create from blank

-Instead of using the available templates, you can also create a flow from scratch, and customize the steps as per your requirement.
+Instead of using the available templates, you can create a flow from scratch, and customize the steps as per your requirement.

 Select Create from blank.

 Add and customize the flow with steps and actions, as shown in the following example.

 When done, select Save from upper right corner of the screen.